matnoel/EasyFEA/README.md

 **Private** parameters or functions are designated by a double underscore, such as `__privateParam`.
 In addition, parameters or functions beginning with an underscore, such as `_My_Function` are accessible to advanced users, but should be used with caution.

-## Contributing

-**EasyFEA** is an emerging project with a strong commitment to growth and improvement.
-Your input and ideas are invaluable to me.
-I welcome your comments and advice with open arms, encouraging a culture of respect and kindness in our collaborative journey towards improvement.

-To learn more about contributing to EasyFEA, please consult the [Contributing Guide](https://github.com/matnoel/EasyFEA/blob/main/CONTRIBUTING.md).

 ## Citing EasyFEA

 If you are using EasyFEA as part of your scientific research, please contribute to the scientific visibility of the project by citing it as follows.